Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Appalachian State and its opponents have gone over the current 52.5-point total in seven of 10 games (70%) this season.

-- Appalachian State has combined with its opponents to score more than 51.5 points in eight of 10 games this season.
+- Troy and its opponents have combined to score more than 52.5 points in four of nine games this season.

+- Saturday's total is 8.9 points lower than the two team's combined 61.4 points per game average.

-- The Mountaineers and their opponents have scored an average of 57.4 points per game in 2021, 5.9 more than Saturday's total.
+- Mountaineers games this season feature an average total of 57.4 points, a number 4.9 points higher than Saturday's over/under.

-- The 51.5 total in this game is 1.4 points above the 50.1 average total in Trojans games this season.
+- The 50.1 PPG average total in Trojans games this season is 2.4 points fewer than this game's over/under.

 Appalachian State Stats and Trends

-- Appalachian State has seven wins against the spread in 10 games this season.
+- In Appalachian State's 10 games this year, it has seven wins against the spread.

-- The Mountaineers are 5-1 ATS when favored by 9.5 points or more this season.
+- The Mountaineers have been favored by 9.5 points or more six times this season and are 5-1 ATS in those matchups.

-- Appalachian State has eclipsed the over/under in 40% of its opportunities this year (four times over 10 games with a set point total).
+- Appalachian State's games this year have hit the over on four of 10 set point totals (40%).

-- Appalachian State is 6-2 against the spread and 8-0 overall this season when the team puts up more than 23.1 points.
+- When Appalachian State scores more than 23.1 points, it is 6-2 against the spread and 8-0 overall.

-- In games that Appalachian State amasses over 321.6 yards, the team is 7-2 against the spread and 8-1 overall.
+- When Appalachian State amasses over 321.6 yards, the team is 7-2 against the spread and 8-1 overall.

-- This year, the Mountaineers have 17 turnovers, three fewer than the Trojans have takeaways (20).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.